-Important: When out hiking, always remember to wear sturdy walking or hiking shoes, carry sunscreen, extra water, some snacks and warmer clothing.
+Important: When out hiking, always remember to wear sturdy walking or hiking shoes, carry sunscreen, extra water, some snacks and warm clothing.
 Sunglasses will also come in handy if it is a bright day.
 Binoculars will enhance your viewing experience.

 Five popular, easy to moderate hiking trails in Bryce Canyon National Park